ashlippert/Lab-1/Lab-1.md

 3. 10KΩ Resistor

 ## Assembly Methods:

+**Objective 1: Use the above-listed lab equipment to measure and verify equipment, component, and circuit values**

 1. **Resistor Measurement Setup:**

    Identified four different resistors and recorded their color codes to determine expected values, then we used a Fluke 87 V DMM to measure the actual resistance by connecting the alligator clips to each resistor's leads.